AMSP-04/NETN-LOG/NETN-LOG.md

 # NETN-LOG

-The NATO Education and Training Network (NETN) Logistics (LOG) FOM Module.
+The NATO Education and Training Network (NETN) Logistics (LOG) Module provides a common standard interface for negotiation, delivery and acceptance of logistics services where service providers and consumers are represented in different systems in a federated distributed simulation.

-Copyright (C) 2020 NATO/OTAN.
-This work is licensed under a [Creative Commons Attribution-NoDerivatives 4.0 International License](LICENCE.md).

-## Introduction

 Military logistics is the discipline of planning and carrying out the movement and maintenance of military forces including storage, distribution, maintenance and transportation of materiel.

 The NATO Education and Training Network Logistics Module (NETN-LOG) is a specification of how to model logistics services in a federated distributed simulation.

-The specification is based on IEEE 1516 High Level Architecture (HLA) Object Model Template (OMT) and primarily intended to support interoperability in a federated simulation (federation) based on HLA.
-A Federation Object Model (FOM) Module specifies how data is represented and exchanged in the federation.
-The NETN-LOG FOM module is available as an XML file for use in HLA based federations.
+The specification is based on IEEE 1516 High Level Architecture (HLA) Object Model Template (OMT) and is primarily intended to support interoperability in a federated simulation (federation) based on HLA.
+A Federation Object Model (FOM) Module is used to specify how data is represented and exchanged in the federation.
+The NETN-LOG FOM module is available as an XML file for use in HLA-based federations.

-### Purpose

-The NETN-LOG FOM Module provides a standard interface for negotiation, delivery, and acceptance of logistics services between federates modelling different entities involved in the service transaction.
-E.g. simulation of the transport of a unit modelled in another simulator.

-### Scope

-NETN-LOG covers the following services:
+ The NETN Logistics module covers the following services:

-* Supply Service provided by a federate capable of simulating the transfer of supplies between consumer and provider.
+* Supply Service
-* Transport Service provided by a federate capable of simulating loading, transport or unloading of materiel.
+* Transport Service
-* Repair Service provided by a federate capable of simulating repair of equipment, e.g. platforms.
+* Repair service

 Examples of use:
 * Refuelling of aircraft at an airbase or in the air
 * Transport of supplies between facilities
 * Repair of damaged platforms in a facility or by unit
 * Transport of units, platforms, and humans by train, ship, or aircraft
+* Embarkment and disembarkment of units on platforms

+## Overview

 ### Materiel
 Materiel is classified as: